 From our point of view, it is completely exaggerated that the advertising industry would be completely on a blind flight without third-party cookies or cohorts.
 We consider the claim that a user or group of users to be identifiable across millions of websites to be incompatible with the GDPR.

 Of course, this makes activities such as retargeting or an almost uncannily precise playout of advertising more difficult – but who feels comfortable when data from Google Home, Gmail, Android, Google Search and through the use of Google Analytics or the Google Tag Manager almost every activity is recorded, classified and the user identified by Google.

 For most websites, we have a clear recommendation to track only what makes sense and is actually evaluated.

 Third-party services, such as Google Maps or Youtube videos, should be avoided, but alternative options should be explored.

 Avoid third party cookies and try to design a website that does not require a cookie consent banner.
-With the right selection of tools and third-party providers, you have a faster website and improve customer satisfaction – because who wants to click away these annoying banners every time you visit the website.
+With the right choice of tools and third-party providers, you’ll have a faster website and improve customer satisfaction – because who wants to click away those annoying banners every time you visit a website.

 Use your GDPR-compliant positioning to build trust with your users: you don’t need a cookie banner because you’re not a data octopus.
 Let your data protection officer advise you or contact us to help you achieve your goal.